qutech/QuMADA/docs/device_object.rst

 With the mapping done it is now possible to use the device, its terminals and parameters.
 "device.terminal_name.parameter_name()" calls the get command of the mapped instrument parameter, "device.terminal_name.parameter_name(value)" sets it to the value.
-If the terminals were added to global namespace, they can be called without the device.
+If the terminals were added to global namespace, they can be called without "device".
 As QuMada is tailored for experiments with gated quantum dots where the most accessed parameters are gate voltages, the voltage parameter can be directly accessed by just calling its terminal, e.g. "gate_1()" will return "gate_1.voltage()" and "gate_1(1)" will set the voltage of gate 1 to 1 V. For all other parameters (even if there is only one parameter for a certain terminal) it is required to access the parameters explicitely.
 Also, this works only for calling the terminal.
 If you try to access other attributes or methods of the voltage parameter you still have to call it explicitely.
 E.g. "gate_1.setpoints" will not return return the setpoints of the voltage!

-It is possible to print all voltages of the device by calling "device.voltages" for a quick overview.
+It is possible to print all voltages of the device by calling "device.voltages()" for a quick overview.

 "gate_1.voltage.ramp(target, ramp_speed)" can be used to ramp to a certain value, "gate_1.voltage.measured_ramp(target)" will automatically start a new measurement (in the currently active QCoDeS database and for the currently active experiment container) ramping from the current value to the target.
 This offers a very quick and intuitive way to record measurements based on the current device working point.

 Note that there are a couple of optional arguments for the measured_ramp method to specify the starting point, the number of points, if the measurement should be buffered and its name.

-For details look into TBD.
+In case you want to set a parameter with a numeric value (such as a voltage), e.g gate1.voltage(1), it is ramped to the provided value and not instantly set.
+This behaviour can be changed globally by setting "device.ramp = False" (default is true) or for each parameter individually by setting "device.parameter.rampable" to True or False.
+The ramp rate of each parameter can be adjusted via "device.parameter.ramp_rate".
+By default, the maximum time a ramp can take is limited to 5 sec, if the ramp_rate is to low it will be changed to ensure a smooth ramp to the target value within this time.
+The ramp_time parameter can be set via the "ramp_time" argument of ramp-method of parameters.

 To quickly benchmark a devices stability it is possible to record a timetrace with device.timetrace(duration), 2D scans centered at the current working point can be recorded with device.sweep_2D(slow_param, fast_param, slow_param_range, fast_param_range).
 Again, both feature multiple additional arguments and can